Help Selecting a Program

 Make an appointment with your academic advisor to discuss what courses you have remaining in your degree program and which courses would be good candidates to take while abroad.
 With your academic advisor, plan out how study abroad will fit into your progress toward your UAB degree.
 It is important to find out what classes have a residency requirement and are required to be taken at UAB.

-After finding out what what you have left to take in your UAB degree, be sure to make an appointment with the Office of Education Abroad Coordinator to begin the course articulation process and begin looking into the courses available in your program.
+After finding out what what you have left to take in your UAB degree, be sure to make an appointment with the Office of Education Abroad Advisor to begin the course articulation process and begin looking into the courses available in your program.
 You’ll also discuss details of your particular program, and get answers to any additional questions you may have at this meeting.

 How to Make an AppointmentThe best way to make an appointment with us is through our online application system.
 It is easy to see our availability, and it helps us keep track of our appointments.